 These fresh ingredients include wild shrimp, octopus, beef, chicken, and pork that are served in an open-air restaurant next to the Caribbean Sea.
 Great atmosphere, great food.
 Try Axiote when looking for a Playa del Carmen restaurant.

 Calle 4 Nte 150, Centro // +52 98 41 41 6507

 Romeo Trattoria Pizzeria is a restaurant with great food and atmosphere.
 The pizzas are among the best in Playa Del Carmen.
-It’s a very good Italian restaurant in Playa del Carmen, and also offers great vegetarian and vegan pizzas.
+It’s one of the best Italian restaurants in Playa del Carmen, and also offers great vegetarian and vegan pizzas.